Mhonns/Distributed-Hash-Cracker/README.md

 # Distributed Hash Cracker

-A terminal based distributed system for cracking password hashes by leveraging multiple Linux machines in a network distributing workload on multiple cpu cores.
+MTMM-Hasing (Multi Thread on Multi Machine Hasing program): A terminal based distributed system for cracking password hashes by leveraging multiple Linux machines in a network distributing workload on multiple cpu cores.

+Notes: This project also supports automation installation using ansible playbook.

-## Objectives
+## Current Objectives

 The system attempts to crack a hashed value with the following constraints:
 - Original value is 7 letters long